 There were people outside.

 He dived for his father's sword, hefted the heavy weapon and turned it so that the flat of the blade rested on his shoulder.
-He pressed his back to the doorframe, heart racing.
-He peered through tears in the flap covering the doorway.
+He pressed his back against the doorframe, heart racing.
+He peered through the tears in the flap covering the doorway.

 Lots of people outside.
 Scruffy people.
 The scent of cheap sake was strong, even at this distance.
 There was lots of weaponry.
 Shafts of sunlight poking through the light rain clouds bounced off the glint of guns.
 Swords hung from hips, clubs and poles rested on shoulders.

-Standing before them, the two men he had chased away from the fisher's hut hours before, with another strange, scruffy man.
+Standing with them were the two men he had chased away from the fisher's hut.

 The child was frightened.
 His first urge was to burst into tears, which he crushed down.
 The second urge, which would have followed the first, was to run to his father and try to shake him awake again.
 This too, he ignored, since if the rurouni could have woken, he would have by now.

 The boy was on his own.
 He was the only one around to protect his father.